BubblyOrca/bubblyorca/README.md

 - 📫 How to reach me: see bubbly orca zone
 - 😄 Pronouns: she/her/hers/boss
 - ⚡ Fun fact: I've been researching Bitcoin since 2016; now I'm fighting for Web3 to do right by my Blackness 🖤
 - ⚡ Fun fact pt.
-2: In 2021, I was labeled a criminal (hacker) by NYC officials, now I'm building software to mitigate risk and hacks in Web3.
+2: In 2021, I was deemed a criminal (hacker) by NYC officials, now I'm building software to mitigate risk and hacks in Web3.